 Like that old office poster reads, “You don’t have to be crazy to work here, but it helps.”
 And while none of us are officially certifiable, at least not yet, most of us do have have our idiosyncrasies.
-Christine swims with sharks and runs with zombies.
-Dawn manages a band after hours and has been known to hunt a ghost or two.
+Dawn H. wrote a supernatural suspense novel called The Peisistratos Deal and has been known to hunt a ghost or two.
 Graham is (still) building an animal proof vegetable garden.
-The speed at which Jamie, our voice of the Internet, can watch a season of television will shock, and maybe even scare you.
 Jacqueline, a self-proclaimed “calamity jane” and an avid baker on the quest for the perfect chocolate chip cookie recipe, has an odd obsession with the color orange.
-Cem (“Gem”) drinks Turkish tea (well, he did grow up in Turkey, so that’s not exactly crazy).
 And then there’s Eileen — well, Eileen is that calm point in the center of a pool of ripples.

 But on a serious note, we all share a passion for media and of course — tea.
 Here are our own personal tea stories: